-Navy Hale Keiki School currently serves students in preschool (age 3-4), prekindergarten (age 4-5), and kindergarten through fourth grade.
-Beginning in the 2017-2018 school year, NHKS will serve fifth graders.
+Navy Hale Keiki School currently serves students in preschool (age 3-4), prekindergarten (age 4-5), and kindergarten through fifth grade.
 For more about each grade, please see our Grade Levels page.

 The preschool and prekindergarten programs balance developmental activities with pre-academic skills.
 Interest-driven and learning-based centers include experiences for literacy development, early number concepts, socialization, and motor (physical) development.

 The programs in the elementary grades provide a vigorous educational experience utilizing a multisensory approach.
 Students learn through letter and sound recognition, reading, spelling, syllabication, and language rules.
 Students develop reading strategies for comprehension and critical thinking, as well as writing skills in whole and small instructional group sessions.
 Math strategies are utilized in preschool through fourth grade to introduce, support, and scaffold math concepts in number and numeration, operations and computation, data analysis and probability, measurement and reference frames, geometry, patterns, functions, and algebra.
 Throughout all levels, curricular areas also include science, creative arts, social studies, physical education, and library skills.
 Basic computers skills are incorporated into the first through fourth grade curriculum.
 NHKS also offers a variety of after school enrichment programs.

 For more about the curriculum at NHKS, please see our Curriculum page.